Study Tips 101

 You can’t study over the sound of a growling stomach, and you can’t retain the all important materials if you aren’t at your best.
 Rather than waste precious time debating with your pals about what to munch on mid-study session, it’s best to plan in advance for the inevitable study break.
 When planning your gathering, show off your organizational skills by creating a sign up with SignUpGenius.
 Make everyone responsible for something, or rotate the job among the group.
 Either way, you’ll stay organized, well fed and not lose time debating whose turn it was to bring the pizza.

-Organize study group snacks with a free online sign up from SignUpGenius.
+Organize study group with an online sign up.
+SAMPLE

 The Time, The Time, Who Has The Time?

 Between sporadic class times, intramural obligations, SGA and a little fun, it may be next to impossible to get everyone together for every study session.
 Don’t stress over picking a time that works 100% of the time for everyone in the group.
 Getting a small group together most of the time will do just fine.
 Create a signup to offer up study time suggestions and have people sign up for times that work into their busy lives.
 That way if you find a time no one has signed up for, you can quickly and easily cancel that time slot and reschedule a better one.

 The Whole Is Greater Than The Sum Of Its Parts

 The dreaded group project.
 When group study isn’t just about being together to study your own material but to work together for one grade (gasp), it’s important to be clear about who is doing what.
 Make a sign up work for you.
 Assign chapters and materials to divvy up the project equally.
 Now everyone can easily login to coordinate and the team captain, that’s you naturally, can make sure everyone stays on target and works together.